Changes to UK national specialist training have made the future of our Orthodontics MSc uncertain in its current form.

-Our Orthodontics MSc programme welcomes international and home students.
-We have places for six home students and two international students who work closely together in clinics and the academic environment.
+Our home and international students work closely together in clinics and the academic environment.
 The home student programme (UK/EU) runs alongside our NHS Specialist Registrar Clinical Training.
 We have an international reputation and membership of the Northern Universities Consortium.
 This ensures that the most skilled UK orthodontic teachers will tutor you.

 The School’s Centre for Oral Health Research (COHR) is where most of our research activity takes place.
 COHR has a particular focus on understanding molecular and cellular mechanisms and translating these into clinical settings.
 Evaluation of clinical, community and economic strategies to improve public health and inform a wider health agenda is a central research theme.